Preparing for the Spring 2019 Semester

 To ensure that advising time is productive and that we can advise you properly, we cheerfully insist that you bring the following documents with you (you will not be advised without them):

-- An unofficial transcript (from CalCentral)
+- An unofficial transcript (from CalCentral).
+You can bring your laptop to show this.

 - A copy of the ME curriculum (with your completed courses X'ed out)